han41858/angular-ko/aio/content/guide/reusable-animations.md

 ## 애니메이션 정의하기

 <!--
-To create a reusable animation, use the [`animation()`](https://angular.io/api/animations/animation) method to define an animation in a separate `.ts` file and declare this animation definition as a `const` export variable.
-You can then import and reuse this animation in any of your app components using the [`useAnimation()`](https://angular.io/api/animations/useAnimation) API.
+To create a reusable animation, use the [`animation()`](api/animations/animation) method to define an animation in a separate `.ts` file and declare this animation definition as a `const` export variable.
+You can then import and reuse this animation in any of your application components using the [`useAnimation()`](api/animations/useAnimation) API.

-<code-example path="animations/src/app/animations.ts" header="src/app/animations.ts" region="reusable" language="typescript"></code-example>
+<code-example path="animations/src/app/animations.1.ts" header="src/app/animations.ts" region="animation-const" language="typescript"></code-example>

 In the above code snippet, `transAnimation` is made reusable by declaring it as an export variable.